Your Android smartphone may be the best learning tool ever created.

 2. Google Goggles – Instantly search objects in your environment to learn more about them.

 3. Elements 4D – Part educational story, part game.
 A new, fun way to experience augmented reality and learn about real-life chemistry.

 4. Augment – A window into future possibilities for augmented reality.
-Allows you to visualize your 3D models in augmented reality, integrated in real time in their actual size and environment.
+It allows you to visualize your 3D models in augmented reality, integrated in real-time in their actual size and environment.